Curie: Policy-based Secure Data Exchange: Deployment of Curie

-In Equation~\ref{eq:dose-algorithm-matrix}, while the accuracy objective of secure computation is guaranteed using the coefficients obtained from sum of local statistics, exchange of clear statistics among parties may leak information about members' data.
-A member is able to infer knowledge about the distribution of each input of other members from matrices of $\mathcal{O}_{i}$ and $\mathcal{V}_{i}$~\cite{el2013secure}.
-Furthermore, an adversary may sniff data traffic to control and modify exchanged messages (We detail the security evaluation in Appendix~\ref{sec:AppendixB}).
+In Equation~\ref{eq:dose-algorithm-matrix}, while the accuracy objective of the dose model is guaranteed using the coefficients obtained from the sum of local statistics, the exchange of clear statistics among parties may leak information about members' data.
+A member can infer knowledge about the distribution of each input of other members from matrices of $\mathcal{O}_{i}$ and $\mathcal{V}_{i}$~\cite{el2013secure}.
+Furthermore, an adversary may sniff data traffic to control and modify exchanged messages.
+To solve these problems, we use homomorphic encryption (HE) that allows computation on ciphertexts~\cite{DBLP:journals/corr/AcarAUC17}.
+HE allows members to perform the computation of joint of function without requiring additional communication complexity other than the data exchange.
+We note that HE itself cannot preserve the confidentiality of data from multiple parties in centralized settings~\cite{VanDijk}.
+However, \Curie implements a distributed privacy-preserving multi-party dose model, as shown in Figure~\ref{fig:secure-dose-algorithm}.

-To solve these problems, we use homomorphic encryption that allows computation on ciphertexts.
-Depicted in Figure~\ref{fig:secure-dose-algorithm}, an example session of $n$ members is authorized for data exchange in a consortium.
+To illustrate, we consider an example session of $n$ members authorized for data exchange in a consortium.
 In this example, a ring topology is used for secure group communication (\ie $P_i$ talks to $P_{i+1}$, and similarly $P_n$ talks to $P_i$). $P_1$ initially generates a pair of encryption keys using the homomorphic cryptosystem and broadcasts the public key to the members in its member list. $P_1$ then generates random $\mathcal{V}_i$, $\mathcal{O}_i$ and encrypts them $E(\mathcal{O}_i)_{K_{i}}$ and $E(\mathcal{V}_i)_{K_{i}}$ using its public key $K_i$.
 It starts the session by sending them to the next member in the ring.
-When next member receives the encrypted message, it adds its local $\mathcal{V}_i$ and $\mathcal{O}_i$ matrices through homomorphic addition to the output of its reconciliation algorithm for $P_1$ and passes to the next member.
+When next member receives the encrypted message, it adds its local $\mathcal{V}_i$ and $\mathcal{O}_i$ matrices through homomorphic addition to the output of its policy reconciliation for $P_1$ and passes to the next member.
 Remaining members take the similar steps.
+Secure computation executes one round per member in which the computation for the particular member visits other members.
+This allows \Curie to enforce HE on shared data of a particular member in each round uses and does not suffer insecurities associated with centralized HE constructions~\cite{VanDijk}.